myrrlyn/website-content/uses.md

 ---
 title: My Workbench
 summary: A tour of what tools I use, inspired by <uses.tech>.
 ---

 I think the [`uses.tech`] concept of sharing what tools and processes we use in ordinary life is cool, so here’s mine.

+There are a *lot* of links on this page.
+None of them are affiliate links; I do not have any kind of relationship with any companies discussed here other than having bought from them.

 ## Password Manager